November 14, 2017

 Until I got G Suite, I had to use that dreaded email service that’s provided by your host or domain servicer when you first purchase your website.
 I tried using Outlook, but it’s expensive and I didn’t love the complexity of some of the features.
 I love using my personal Gmail account, so I was super excited to find out that G Suite gave me the capability to use my business email address (@samvanderwielen.com) on Gmail’s amazing platform.

 That’s right, with G Suite, you get custom email (you can use your @domainname.com email address) on Gmail’s platform!
-Super simple.
+Super simple and such a great tool for small business owners.

-Besides the fact that it’s only $5/month (for solo entrepreneurs!), I also get 30 GB of cloud storage on Google Drive.
-This is where I store all of my documents for the business, host my guest post articles, and create client folders to put all of their documents in.
+Besides the fact that it’s only $5/month (for solo entrepreneurs!), I also get 30 GB of cloud storage for all of my file sharing on Google Drive.
+This is where I store all of my documents (from Google Docs to images and videos created outside of Google) for the business, host my guest post articles for my blog posts (perfect for team collaboration and editing), and create client folders to put all of their documents in.
 That way, all I have to do is share the link to a document with someone, and they can access, edit, and print it (if I give them permission, of course!).

 I can’t recommend G Suite enough.
+I love that as my business operations have flourished and my team has grown, we’re able to access and update documents saved on Drive in real time.
 It’s super simple to use and their customer service is always accessible and easy.

 So what am I missing?
 What are some of your favorite go-to tools you use in your business?
+Do you have a favorite project management app or accounting software?
+Or maybe something I’ve never even thought of?
 I’d love to hear about yours so I can try them out, too!
+Comment below to let me know!